Shiritai/wallpaper_master/README_FOR_PACKAGE.md

 Double click `run.vbs`, and the application should run properly.

-If you'd like to see the command window while running `Wallpaper Master`, run `start.bat` alternatively.
+If you'd like to see the command window while running, run `start.bat` alternatively.

 ## File Settings 檔案設定